helium/gateway-rs/README.md

                                                                  +-----------+
 ```

-The current gateway project forwards packets to the router but does **not** yet use state channels which means forwarded packets are not yet rewarded by the blockchain.
+The current gateway project forwards packets to the router via state channels and is eligible for data rewards __only-_.
+Proof of coverage is not yet possible.

 ### Releases